gorindev/aspire-ts-micro-template/README.md

 - `src/apphost.ts`: The central Aspire orchestration file written in TypeScript.
 It defines the topology of the application, incorporating Redis, the Python weather service, the Vite frontend, and a YARP gateway.
 - `src/frontend/`: A React + Vite front-end application.
 - `src/services/weather/`: A Python-based back-end microservice using FastAPI and Uvicorn.
 It exposes a `/api/weatherforecast` endpoint and connects to Redis for caching.
+- `src/services/weather-ai-outfit/`: A Python-based back-end microservice using FastAPI and Uvicorn.
+It exposes a `/api/weather-ai-outfit` endpoint and connects to Redis for caching.
 - `src/aspire.config.json` / `src/package.json`: Configuration and script definitions for the orchestrator.

 ## Development